shadowezz/Productiv/docs/UserGuide.md

 #### Adding a deliverable: `add`

-Adds a deliverable to the deliverable list.
+Adds a deliverable to your deliverable list.

 Format: `add t/TITLE m/MILESTONE [d/DESCRIPTION] [by/DEADLINE] [c/CONTACTS]`
 * `TITLE` is the main heading of the deliverable.